deepuzz11/DeepVizor/README.md

 ## **License**

-This project is open-source and available for community use and contribution.
+This project is licensed under the [MIT License].

 ## **Acknowledgements**